afontcu/afontcu.dev/content/blog/wip/index.md

 ## We've known this for ages

+Yes, we have!

-Then, why do we keep managing software development teams by doing the exact opposite?
+Then, **why do we keep managing software development teams by doing the exact opposite?**

 "*But Adri, we don't*" – I can hear you saying.